 - Most of the famous paintings tend to be known this way.
 Daffodils is a picture of some daffodils.

 - Artist's shit by Piero Manzoni, an Italian conceptual artist.
 The artwork consists of 90 tin cans aptly labeled: Artist's Shit, Contents 30 gr net, Freshly preserved, Produced and tinned in May 1961.
-Now that's an Exactly What It Says on the Tin.
+Now that's an example.

 - The "Rape Tunnel", a sequel to the artist's previous work, the "Punch You In The Face Tunnel", in which the artist constructed a tunnel, and would attempt to perform the specified action on anyone who walked through it.
 (Happily or sadly, the whole thing was actually a hoax; he never actually built either of them, just pretended he had.)